lelit/pglast/docs/ast.rst

    .. attribute:: frameOptions
       :type: int

-      frame_clause options, see WindowDef
+      Frame_clause options, see WindowDef

    .. attribute:: startOffset
       :type: Node

-      expression for starting bound, if any
+      Expression for starting bound, if any

    .. attribute:: endOffset
       :type: Node

-      expression for ending bound, if any
+      Expression for ending bound, if any

    .. attribute:: inRangeAsc
       :type: bool

-      use ASC sort order for in_range tests?
+      Use ASC sort order for in_range tests?

    .. attribute:: inRangeNullsFirst
       :type: bool

-      nulls sort first for in_range tests?
+      Nulls sort first for in_range tests?

    .. attribute:: winref
       :type: Index